 We say hopefully, for despite all of our best efforts, both from our staff and our dedicated volunteer Puppy Raisers, there is no guarantee that our pups will successfully complete the Guide Dog Training Program.
 Although assessment occurs throughout all phases of the Puppy Raising and Guide Dog Training Programs, it is important that we develop a solid understanding of each pup’s strengths, weaknesses and learning styles immediately upon entering the formal training phase.

 We therefore conduct a short, but intensive period of assessment designed to ensure the pup is both mature enough and suitable to enter formal training.
 Should the pup meet the exacting standards required during assessment, they progress to the formal training component.
-Should the pup not make the grade, for whatever reason, they are offered up for adoption.
 Once a puppy has successfully completed its assessment, it can then move into formal training with one of our Guide Dog Mobility Instructors.
 Here they will spend up to six months learning the intricacies of their trade.
 Each Guide Dog must learn to move smoothly and safely through the environment, taking care to ensure they do not allow their handler to contact obstacles, trip over kerbs or encounter a myriad of other hazards; whilst also ensuring they successfully locate destinations, indicate stairs, escalators and lifts, and successfully locate and negotiate road crossings.
 It is a big responsibility and our Guide Dogs are thoroughly trained to ensure they are up to the standards as set forth by the International Guide Dog Federation.
 Once they have successfully completed their training, they are made available for matching with a blind or vision impaired person.

 In order for a Guide Dog to perform at its optimum level, it is important that the Guide Dog and their handler work together as a team.
 As with any team, if the members work together well, they can achieve things they may have only dreamed about as individuals.